tinkerb/modulha.us/index.md

 ![!longer an accurate depiction but so what](johnnyscript.jpg)

 Johnny Honestly broke into programming through the window.
 The browser window.
 Literally learned CSS first.
 Johnny is an artist with a deep love for science and exploration.
-He could not help but becoming enmeshed in data, networks, interfaces, and all else.
+He could not help becoming enmeshed in data, networks, interfaces, and all else.

 It was epiphanies about the future of the web that inspired Johnny to learn to program.
 He got a late start, but he has put it all in, because he sensed the magic.
 Today, his wizardry is on point.